 Alex is a difficult employee.
 Increasingly argumentative lately, insisting on only one way of doing things, and claiming to be right without having the full picture.
 Talking behind the backs of others, blaming, sometimes name-calling, and generally being pessimistic.
-It’s a real problem for the team and manager.
+Dealing with difficult people is a real problem for the team and manager.

-The process of resolving difficulties starts within ourselves.
-It’s good to remember that sometimes we can be Alex and exhibit all the behaviours we find irritating in others.
+The process of resolving difficulties starts within ourselves because it’s good to remember that sometimes we can be Alex and exhibit all the behaviours we find irritating in others.
 As a leader, any interaction we have with a “difficult” person is going to be much more successful if we can maintain our composure and keep our emotional triggers in check.
 One effective way to assess and neutralize our personal triggers is to have an intentional conversation with our boss or coach.

-Five key strategies that can help you work with difficult people:
+Five key strategies that can help in dealing with difficult people:

 1. Create an environment of trust and safety where the employee can express their concerns.
-Providing a place to share will often de-escalate the emotional charge.
-Often individuals just need to be heard.
+Providing a place to share will often de-escalate the emotional charge because individuals need to be heard.

 - Ask, “What is going on?”